jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 - Test Delete List

-Clicking the 'Delete List' button deletes the selected movie list if 'Yes' is clicked in the popup.
-If 'No' is clicked, the movie list is not deleted
+Clicking the 'Delete List' button deletes the selected watchlist if 'Yes' is clicked in the popup.
+If 'No' is clicked, the watchlist is not deleted

 ![Apply Filters](TestResources/ListPane12.gif)

-The 'All Movies' movie list cannot be deleted using the 'Delete List' button (button is greyed out)
+The 'All Movies' source list cannot be deleted using the 'Delete List' button (button is greyed out)

 ![Apply Filters](TestResources/ListPane14.gif)